An Independent In Bradford Is Fighting Labour By Claiming To Be The Real Pro-Corbyn Candidate

 During the 2015 general election campaign Galloway accused Shah, who came into politics as a campaigner for domestic violence victims, of lying about her forced marriage.
 However, Khan said Yaqoob had told her she would not tolerate any personal campaigning against Shah this time around.

-BuzzFeed News has seen leaflets accusing Shah of "supporting a suspected terrorist", accusing her of being an ally of a Shia cleric based in Bradford, which suggests a sectarian element to the anti-Naz campaign.
+BuzzFeed News has seen leaflets accusing Shah of "supporting a suspected terrorist", and of being an ally of a Shia cleric based in Bradford, which suggests a sectarian element to the anti-Naz campaign.

 Parveen Akhtar, a lecturer in political science at Aston University, was one of those who attended the hustings.
 He said Bradford had historic ties with the Labour movement.